Last Updated on September 6, 2023 by Samantha Harris

 While wild and captive tortoises are susceptible to developing bladder stones (also known as uroliths), they’re most commonly seen in tortoises living in captivity.

 When tortoises urinate, they produce a white pasty substance called urates.
-Urates are a combination of uric acid mixed with electrolytes such as potassium, sodium, and calcium.
+Urates combine uric acid and electrolytes like potassium, sodium, and calcium.

-Normally, the urates are excreted when a tortoise urinates, but sometimes they’re not excreted.
-When this happens, the urates build up and form rock-like structures called bladder stones or uroliths.
+The urates are normally excreted when a tortoise urinates, but sometimes they aren’t.
+When this happens, urates build up and form rock-like structures called bladder stones or uroliths.

 Tortoises with bladder stones often attempt to pass them but are usually unsuccessful.

 A vet will use the least invasive treatment or surgery to remove a urolith, ranging from manipulation to pre-femoral surgery to shell-cutting surgery.
 The shell-cutting procedure is the most common.